 Looking for a brighter future for your kids?
 Perhaps coding could be the answer?
-Take a look at this Code Kingdoms review to see how I fell at the first hurdle.
+Take a look at this Code Kingdoms review to see how we got on and whether it was worth the money.

 A few weeks back I was reading the news and saw an article on Elon Musk.
 For those of you who don’t know, Mr. Musk is the owner of Tesla and a very rich man.
 According to the news story I read, he had started computer programming at the age of 12.
-And with me being the father of a 9, 8 and 5-year old I had £ signs in my eyes.
+And with me being the father of a 11, 10 and 7-year old I had £ signs in my eyes.
 All of them love computer games, so getting them to code or programme could be my answer to early retirement.

 I would happily pay far more for this kind of course if it meant my children all grew up to be computer whizz-kids.
 So the proof in the pudding was how my kids coped with it.
 I had visions of hours of peace as my kids improved their minds and worked towards their new career.

-I signed up, logged in and passed the computer to my 8-year old George.
+I signed up, logged in and passed the computer to my 10-year old George.
 Off I went, put the football on to enjoy an afternoon of peace.
 5 minutes later I heard “Dad, how do I do this?”
 With a deep sigh, I went to the rescue.
-The only problem being that I couldn’t help.
-The issue we had is that we couldn’t connect Minecraft (from George’s tablet) to the Code Kingdoms’ server.
-I followed the FAQ’s, but that didn’t solve the issue.

 My Code Kingdoms review conclusion

-I love the idea what they’re trying to achieve, I really do.
+So, is it worth joining Code Kingdoms?
+I love the idea of what they’re trying to achieve, I really do.
 It means that children can spend time doing things that they enjoy and learn at the same time.

 But a tip to Code Kingdoms – please set up a live chat option!